Best Infrared Sauna Blankets (2026)

 HigherDOSE vs Bon Charge

-Both sit at the ~$700 top of the market.
-HigherDOSE wins on independently verified EMF/VOC data and energy efficiency.
-Bon Charge wins on heat — a stated 176°F versus HigherDOSE's ~158°F measured — and quicker preheat, with a self-reported 0.16 mG EMF claim.
-Bon Charge is heavier (~19.8 lb). [src2, src4, src5]
+Both sit at the $699 top of the market.
+HigherDOSE wins on independently verified EMF/VOC data, energy efficiency, and Amazon availability.
+Bon Charge wins on heat — a stated 176°F versus HigherDOSE's ~158°F measured — and quicker preheat, with a self-reported 0.16 mG EMF claim, but sells direct only and is heavier (~19.8 lb). [src2, src4, src5]

 Pick HigherDOSE if: you trust published third-party testing over marketing claims.